nlxai/sdk/packages/website/src/content/03-07-touchpoint-Carousel.md

 The carousel uses Touchpoint's component system to create an interactive document viewer:

-CustomCards provides a horizontally scrolling container that holds all the document cards.
+Carousel provides a horizontally scrolling container that holds all the document cards.
 Each document is rendered as a CustomCard, which contains three main sections arranged vertically:

 1. A title section using BaseText for the document name
 2. An image section using CustomCardImageRow for the document's visual